Multi-Platform App Development with Xamarin

 - The Xamarin component store promises (boasts of) a host of free and paid components such as UI controls and cross platform libraries.
 This encourages developers to collaborate and share.

 The developer community has expressed few reservations about Xamarin.
 A larger than average app overhead on a Xamarin mobile app tends to adversely affect download time and storage on devices.
 While the company has reduced this overhead burden, the impact on users is still noticeable.
-Also, a Xamarin mobile application development process does not support the design of reusable constituents beyond its own environment.
+Also, a Xamarin development process does not support the design of reusable constituents beyond its own environment.
 For example, if a code is written for Xamarin, it cannot be used in HTML5 apps.
 This implies that if a team develops code using Xamarin, it cannot be shared or reused with other teams using a different tool for Android and iOS.

 Despite these constraints, Xamarin continues to enjoy unprecedented support from over 700,000 developers who continually enhance this software.